Hiking Project Logo

 Description

 Maroon Peak, AKA "South Maroon," is a fairly typical Elk Range 14er.
 It's steep, loose, and long.
-Make sure you have a good weather window, and bring all the necessities - warm clothes, rain gear, water, helmet, sun protection, food, etc. It wouldn't be a bad idea to have a partner on this one, as route finding is difficult.
+Make sure you have a good weather window, and bring all the necessities - warm clothes, rain gear, water, helmet, sun protection, food, etc. It wouldn't be a bad idea to have a partner on this one, as route finding is extremely difficult and the rock is some of the worst in Colorado.
 Done from the parking lot, this a big outing - 11 miles and 5,400 ft elevation gain!

 Near 13,250 ft, come to the south ridge.
 Continue along some dirt and rocks for a few hundred ft before reaching the scrambling.
 From here the route finding can be difficult, but makes for some fun climbing.
-Scramble over ridge proper briefly before dropping down and to the left.
+Scramble over the ridge proper briefly before dropping down and to the left slightly.
 Follow some cairns along an exposed section before coming to a rock chimney (pictured).
-Climb up 20 ft or so and then immediately turn left, continuing back toward ridge proper.
+Climb up 20 ft or so and then immediately turn left and continue traversing on the west side of the peak.
 Drop back down to the left and continue toward a gully.
 Climb up the gully on some talus.
 Staying on the left side will give you some handholds and make it easier to find the cairns about halfway up the gully.
+Exit the gully at these cairns and traverse further towards the north until at the base of a massive, lower angle gully.

 Flora & Fauna